Watlington House

 During 2012–2014, the rear garden was re-imagined from a grass car park to a garden which reflected a physic garden of a house from the 1680s.
 The design layout draws on evidence found on the grounds.
 Before this work was done in the west of the garden, next to the Grade II walls, some air raid shelters were removed and Thames Water excavated to establish effluent balancing tanks to service the growing local community.

 Since 2003 the house has been the home of the Mills Archive, the national repository for documents, images and other records on mills, milling and the historical uses of traditional power sources along with other tenants.
-As at early 2025 there are five tenants of the house, including The Mills Archive, Weston Architects, Berkshire Youth, the Reserve Forces Employment Association (MOD), Whitley Arts Community Group and St Mungo's.
+As at early 2025 there are five groups occupying the house; The Mills Archive, Weston & Co Architects, Berkshire Youth, the Forces Charity, Whitley Arts Community Group and St Mungo's.

 The Garden Hall is used by local groups such as yoga, dance, and keep fit.
 Parties and wedding celebrations have also been held.
 There is now also a separate small meeting room available to hire.

 In May 2020, the trustees agreed to improve the presence of the building as it faces Watlington Street by erecting a perimeter wall and railings and a central gate.
 This reflects, but not copy, the wall and central gate which is known to have been in situ in the 1920s.
-The opening ceremony for the new gate and walls was undertaken on 8 November 2021 by the High Sheriff of Berkshire (Willie Hartley Russell MVO DL) and the Mayor of Reading (Cllr David Stevens).
+The opening ceremony for the new gate and walls was undertaken on 8 November 2021 by the High Sheriff of Berkshire (Willie Hartley Russell MVO DL) and the then Mayor of Reading (Cllr David Stevens).

 In January 2021, the Garden Hall started to be used for the Coronavirus Vaccination Programme by two Primary Care Networks (Reading Central and Whitley).
 COVID booster and flu jabs continued through to 2022.

 Trustees continue to invest in the maintenance of the house, the Grade II walls and the garden.